NYPL/nypl-design-system/README.md

 ## Working with Design System Modules
 By default, the repo links everything under `src` for local development.
 Sometimes, development may need to happen under a fixed version of `styles`.
-1. Navigate to `package.json` of `patternlab` or `storybook`, whichever is applicable
+1. Navigate to `patternlab` or `storybook`, whichever is applicable
-2. Under `devDependencies`, change the `file:../src/styles` to whichever the a fixed `styles` version
+2. `Run npm install design-system-styles@[version-number] --save-dev --save-exact`
-3. re-run `npm install` under the repo.
-You may need to remove `node_modules` and/or `package-lock.json`, depending on whether the install is throwing errors
+3. You may need to remove `node_modules` and/or `package-lock.json`, depending on whether the install is throwing errors

 ## Publishing
 You can publish npm modules from this repo by running: